gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 To make matters worse, while shoe size has established measuring systems and width has rarely-used ones, there is no measurement scale for foot volume.
 The only guideline I have been able to find was advice from a ski boot fitter:
 If you take a tape measure from the inside rear of your heel over your instep and around to the outside rear of your heel, a length of around your foot length (plus/minus 1 cm or 1/2″) is a medium foot volume.
-A length larger or shorter than that indicates a high or low volume foot.
+A length larger or shorter than that indicates a high or low volume foot respectively.

 But all these are mere guidelines, not definite measurements.
 It is more important to be aware that feet differ in volume and being too high or too low volume is a way a shoe can not fit your foot well.